Sylvanzsy/sylvanzsy.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Growing up in Beijing, I developed a deep appreciation for science and for the mystreies of the universe.
-After completing my high school studies, I moved to US to start my undergraduate studies in Colgate University, to persue further education in Astronomy/Physics and Mathematics.
+After completing my high school studies, I moved to US to start my undergraduate studies in Colgate University, to persue further education in Astronomy/Physics and Applied Mathematics.

-Currently, I'm a doctoral student specializing in theorietical and computational astrophysics.
+Currently, I'm a doctoral candidate specializing in theorietical and computational astrophysics.
 My research focuses on dark matter, early universe and the cosmological evolution.
-I'm interested in studying different dark matter candidates like Primordial Black Holes(PBHs) and Self-interacting Dark Matter(SIDM), and their astrophysical effects on the early universe, using both theoretical and computational methods.
+I'm interested in studying different dark matter candidates like Primordial Black Holes(PBHs), Weakly Interacting Massive Particles(WIMP) and Self-interacting Dark Matter(SIDM), and their astrophysical effects on the early universe objects like Population III stars and Dark Stars, using both theoretical and computational methods.

 Beyond my academic persuits, I have a profound love for nature and sports.
-I enjoying down-hill skiing, and play football(⚽️!) frequently.
+I enjoying down-hill skiing, mountain hiking and play football(⚽️!) frequently.
 In the future, I hope to travel to the Europe, skiing down the Alps and watching top tier football games.
 So far, I have conquered one 14er in Colorado, and there are more to go in the following years.
 {style="text-align: justify;"}